Size-biased diffusion limits and the inclusion process: Introduction and main results

 \subsection{Main results}

 Our main results are twofold.
-On the one hand we describe convergence of the inclusion process towards measure-valued diffusions, which are parameterised by $\theta:= \lim_{N/L \to \rho} dL\in [0,\infty]$.
+On the one hand, we describe convergence of the inclusion process towards measure-valued diffusions, which are parameterised by $\theta:= \lim_{N/L \to \rho} dL\in [0,\infty]$.
 In the case $\theta<\infty$, the determined scaling limit is equivalent to the well known infinitely-many-neutral-alleles diffusion model \cite{EK81}, also known as Poisson-Dirichlet diffusion.
-On the other hand, the new description of the infinitely-many-neutral-alleles diffusion model allows us to construct a natural extension of the process, when $\theta=\infty$.
+On the other hand, the new description of the infinitely-many-neutral-alleles diffusion model, we give in the following, allows us to construct a natural extension of the process, when $\theta=\infty$.